Roland-Park/Galactus/README.md

 - `docker push <your repo name>/consequenceservice`
 - `docker push <your repo name>/moodservice`

 3. Deploy to k8s.
-Update the images section of the api depl.yaml files with the name of the image you pushed to dockerhub in step 2.
-From within the Kubernetes directory, run:
+Update the api depl.yaml 'images' section with the names of the image you pushed to dockerhub in step 2.
+Then from within the Kubernetes directory, run:
 - `kubectl apply -f consequence-depl.yaml` create consequence service
 - `kubectl apply -f reaction-depl.yaml` create reaction service
 - `kubectl apply -f mood-depl.yaml` create mood service
 - `kubectl apply -f platforms-nodeport-service.yaml` maps the reaction service to a port (just to verify k8s works), eg http://localhost:31590/reaction.
 You can get the port by running `kubectl get services`

+4. UI is not containerized yet, but you can run it using `npm start` from within the GalactusUI directory.
+Endpoints can be changed in the src/config.ts file